Read a WPM score without guessing: compare test length, accuracy rules, corrections, and keyboard setup before calling it progress.

 What a WPM score means

 WPM is a throughput measure.
-It answers a narrow question: how much text did the typist move through in the test window?
+It tells you how much text moved through the test window, not whether the typist felt in control.

-That makes it useful for progress tracking, but not enough on its own to judge comfort, correction behavior, layout familiarity, or writing quality.
+That makes it useful for tracking practice, but too thin for judging comfort, correction behavior, keyboard layout familiarity, or writing quality.

 How to compare scores fairly

-Use the same layout, similar text type, and the same accuracy rule when you want to know whether the score actually improved.
+Use the same keyboard layout, similar text difficulty, and the same accuracy rule before you decide the score really improved.

 What changes the number